Academic Research

 of corporate disclosures

-A novel framework for measuring disclosure behavior as competitive deltas, grounded in established literature and validated across six years of out-of-sample data.
+A novel framework for measuring disclosure behavior as competitive deltas, grounded in established literature and validated across three independent universes (financials, healthcare, diversified) with a seven-test battery over 2015-2025.
+222 companies, 2,761 company-years.
 We welcome collaboration, co-authorship, and data access inquiries.

 The Dataset